-Tax season is among us and this can be a bittersweet time for many small businesses like your own.
-Before we get to reap the benefits of our tax returns, there is lots of paperwork to be done which can sometimes be a little confusing.
+Tax season is upon us and this can be a bittersweet time for many small businesses like your own.
+Before we get to reap the benefits of our tax returns, there is a lot of paperwork to be done which can sometimes be a little confusing.
 Below are some questions and simple, quick tips to help you along the way.

-Registering for GST is an important step for your business.
-If you exceed the small supplier amount of $30,000 and you have sales that are not zero-rated or GST-exempt, you must register for a GST number and begin charging your clients GST.
+Registering for a business number and GST account is an important step for your business.
+If you exceed the small supplier amount of $30,000 and you have sales that are not zero-rated or GST-exempt, you must register for a GST account with the Canada Revenue Agency (CRA) and begin charging your clients GST.

 Most expenses incurred to earn business income are deductible.
 Meals and entertainment expenses are deductible at a rate of 50%.
-Vehicle expenses can be calculated using Canada Revenue Agency's 2016 and 2017 prescribed kilometer rates of $0.54 a km for the first 5,000km and $0.48 for every km thereafter.
-It is important to keep a log of the kilometers driven for business purposes as CRA may ask for evidence.
+Vehicle expenses can be calculated using CRA’s most recent prescribed kilometre rates.
+It is important to keep a log of the kilometres driven for business purposes as CRA may ask for evidence.
 Another common expense is your home office.
 The home office deduction is calculated based on the square footage of your home office as a percentage of the total square footage of your house.
 This percentage is then applied to items such as mortgage interest, property taxes, home insurance, utilities, and repairs and maintenance.
 Typically claiming up to 20% of your home as office space is reasonable, any higher percentage has an increased chance of being denied by CRA.

-Nobody likes to deal with CRA, but make sure you keep up with all your filing dates.
+Dealing with the CRA can be frustrating, but make sure you keep up with all your filing dates.
 You should always file returns on time, whether it is your corporate, GST or personal.
-Your corporate filing deadline is six months after your yearend, while the payment deadline is three months after yearend.
-Annual GST filing and payment is due three months after yearend.
-If you file GST quarterly the deadline for both filing and payment is one month after yearend.
+Your corporate filing deadline is six months after your year end, while the payment deadline is three months after year end.
+Annual GST filing and payment is due three months after year end.
+If you file GST quarterly the deadline for both filing and payment is one month after year end.
 The personal tax return filing and payment deadline is April 30 for most individuals.
-Sole proprietors have the option to file as late as June 15, however, the payment deadline remains April 30.
+Sole proprietors have the option to file as late as June 15; however, the payment deadline remains April 30.